Garrett92/WurmWebRMI/README.md

 getMoney?[playerID]&[playerName]
 	Returns players banked money in iron.
 (20000 would be 2 silver) addMoneyToBank?[playerName]&[playerID]&[amount in iron]
-	Adds money to players bank and returns total updated amount in iron chargeMoney?[playerName]&[amount in iron]
+	Adds money to players bank
+chargeMoney?[playerName]&[amount in iron]
-	Removed money from players bank and returns total updated amount in iron
+	Removes money from players bank

 findPlayersWithSteamID?[steamID64]
 	Matches any players with the supplied steamID returns PLAYERID=[PLAYERNAME,POWER]